 Relating to Sustainable Development Goal 16 – peace, justice and strong institutions – IFLA’s new Statement on Libraries and Open and Good Governance provides recommendations for government and others on how to make the most of library and information services to improve policy-making and implementation.

 The statement was endorsed by the IFLA Governing Board on 11 December 2020, and is available to IFLA’s Members and others for use in advocacy.
-In its preparation, the statement benefitted from input from IFLA's Government Information and Official Publications, Government Libraries, Law Libraries and Library and Research Services for Parliaments Sections.

 The full statement is below, and can be downloaded as a pdf: